 - Avoid keeping your hose in the sun.
 Store in the shade.
 “The heat from the sun can increase the leaching of chemicals into the water … let the water run cool before use.”

 - Avoid drinking from the hose unless it is definitely free of phthalates.
 Choose a non-PVC polyurethane hose instead that is marked ‘drinking water safe’ such as Water Right.
-Some brands of PVC hoses contain phthalates and lead even though they are labeled ‘drinking water safe’.
+Some brands of PVC hoses contain phthalates and lead even though they are labelled ‘drinking water safe’.

 - If you use plastic-based garden gloves, you may want to consider an environmentally and healthier alternative like gloves made from bamboo.